-This process is repeated for all skylines in the database to create a single hashtable used for endpoint matching.
+This process is repeated for all skylines in the database to create a single hash-table used for endpoint matching.
 Note that, since the building process does not require any knowledge of the query skyline or features, this hash-table can be precomputed offline and saved for later use.

 When a query skyline and its n features are provided as input to the endpoint matcher, we perform a similar normalization step.
 For each feature, we normalize the skyline and its other features with respect to it.
-We then use each of the other normalized n-1 features to index into the hash-table built in the previous step.
+We then use each of the other normalized n - 1 features to index into the hashtable built in the previous step.
 Each index operation produces a list of skyline/feature pairs, and each pair receives one vote.
 We then construct a list of votes for candidate skylines, where the number of votes a skyline receives is the maximum number of votes of any of its skyline/feature pairs.

 After this process has been repeated for each of the n query features, we are left with n ranked lists of candidate database skylines.
 We combine these lists into a final list by simply summing all votes together.
 This final list is then resorted to generate the final, ranked list of database skylines for the endpoint matcher, where more votes translates into a better ranking.
-Figure 7 shows an example match detected by this matcher, where the features marked with arrows form the pair used for alignment, and the dashed lines denote features correspondences found by the matcher.
+Figure 7 shows an example match detected by this matcher, where the blue features form the pair used for alignment, and the red features connected by the green lines denote correspondences found by the matcher.